Student & Academic Immigration

 Mastering the Academic Timeline

-We work alongside your school’s DSO to ensure your SEVIS record remains pristine and your travel signatures are always up to date.
+We work alongside your school’s Designated School Official to ensure your SEVIS record remains pristine and your travel signatures are always current and valid.

-Whether it’s M-1 vocational training or J-1 exchange programs, we tailor our approach to your specific educational path.
+Whether pursuing M-1 vocational training or navigating a J-1 exchange program waiver, we tailor our legal strategy to your specific academic path and long-term immigration goals.

 FAQs